 10 Behaviours of Effective Employees

-The book is now available on LeanPub here.
+The free eBook is available on LeanPub here.

 In the book I break out the 10 core behaviours I have observed in effective employees.
 I walk through each one and show how important it is for you to spot these behaviours in yourself, but also in your direct reports.